pardahlman/PainlessHttp/README.md

 # PainlessHttp

 _No external libraries!
 No over engineered method signatures!
 No uber verbose setup!
-Just a HTTP client that is so easy to use that it won’t ever give you any headache!_
+Just a HTTP client that is so easy to use that it wonâ€™t ever give you any headache!_

 * async/sync ``GET``, ``POST``, ``PUT`` and ``DELETE``
 * Content negotiation, so that you don't have to think about AcceptHeaders and all that stuff